kdavh/react-gifs/README.md

 1. `npm start`
 2. Load up `localhost:3020` in a browser.
 3. Edit and save files.
 The browser should update automatically.

-## Submitting

-When you are satisfied with your work, follow these instructions to submit:

-1. `git format-patch master --stdout > your-name.patch`.
-    Or, if you worked straight off of master, use the commit sha preceding your work.
-2. Email the patch to [recruiting+challenge-front-end@clara.com](mailto:recruiting+challenge-front-end@clara.com).

-## Feedback

-We're always looking for ways to improve our processes at Clara so let us know if anything is especially frustrating (or fun)!

 ## Attributions